Dams and Impoundments Impact of Dams on the Rancocas Creek watershed

 The Rancocas Creek watershed and system is typical of rivers and tributaries in South Jersey What was once a free-flowing river system is now interrupted by dams on both the main stem and the tributaries.

 Concerned community leaders and citizens have worked together to remove dams and restore reaches of streams in the watershed throughout the United States.
 In the Rancocas Creek watershed we are analyzing dams and associated impoundments.

-restore more than 100 miles of a freshwater ecosystem;
+- restore more than 100 miles of a freshwater ecosystem;

-expand viable habitat for sensitive species including North America’s most endangered animal, freshwater mussels; and
+- expand viable habitat for sensitive species including North America’s most endangered animal, freshwater mussels; and

-support local economies in riverfront communities through improved water quality and enhanced recreation opportunities.
+- support local economies in riverfront communities through improved water quality and enhanced recreation opportunities.